kiboschool/course-mathematical-thinking/src/midterm-project.md

 1. Let’s assume that a dedicated attacker can try 1 million passwords per second.
 Answer the following questions for each of the password schemes S1-S7 from Part 1.

 - How quickly would every possible password be tried?
-- How likely is it that the password would be broken within 1 minute of trying?
 - How likely is it that the password would be broken within 1 hour of trying?
-- How likely is it that the password would be broken within 1 day of trying?

 (Give the probabilities as a % chance)